RaulMoldes/Hospital_handler/README.md

 - Register patients

-- Set up citations between doctors and patients, selecting the date of the citation and the cause of it(The cause is one of the procedures of SNOMED_CT Terminology).
+- Set up citations between doctors and patients, selecting the date of the citation and the cause of it.

 - Delete patients and visits.